Travel advisories, closed airports, empty skies: How Middle East air disruptions might affect your plans

 The Australian government has opened an emergency portal for citizens in Israel, Iran, Qatar and the UAE, and warned its citizens overseas to be prepared for serious travel disruptions in the days ahead due to the conflict in the Middle East.

-Australians have been told to avoid most destinations in the Middle East.
+Australians have been advised not to travel to most destinations in the Middle East.
 This includes Bahrain, Iran, Iraq, Israel, Kuwait, Lebanon, Palestinian territories, Qatar, Syria, the UAE and Yemen.

 They should also reconsider the need to travel to Jordan, Oman and Saudi Arabia.